adrian-cucuet/luigis-P5/README.md

         * Allow users to create accounts and have control over their information
         * Provide a straightforward and efficient browsing experience for content discovery
-        * Delivery a responsive and user-friendly design that functions well on all devices
+        * Delivery of a responsive and user-friendly design that functions well on all devices
         * The ability to add/edit/remove/update items in the shopping cart

-The goal of the e-commerce is to encourage users to browse and order food for delivery.
+The goal of e-commerce is to encourage users to browse and order food for delivery.
 The design is intuitive and clean allowing the user the ability to choose what they would like to order using an approachable process flow.

 All interaction with the site is designed to produce a positive emotional response within the user.
-This is down to the flow of information layout, use of colour, clear and unambiguous navigation structures and user action feedback.
+This is down to the flow of information layout, use of color, unambiguous navigation structures, and user action feedback.
 There are no aggressive automatic pop-ups.
 A user can control all actions and is shown a progress indicator and feedback on financial transactions.

 ### Scope